RyanSequeira/Tetris/README.md

 # Snake
-A basic Snake game for testing purposes
+A basic Snake game for testing purposes.
+Test 2.